tongcocuzza/IDMX268-blog/src/content/posts/2020-09-27-can-you-easily-read-and-understand-these-words.md

 Base font size is the font size that all other font sizes will be based upon.
 In general, 16 px is the browser default font size.

-Matej Latin said, “The best practice is to set the *font-size* on the *html* using % (or other relative unit), and then set all the other elements to either *em* or *rem* which will be relative to the body size.”
+In "5 Keys to Accessible Web Typography" Matej Latin said, “The best practice is to set the *font-size* on the *html* using % (or other relative unit), and then set all the other elements to either *em* or *rem* which will be relative to the body size.”

 For example,